 As things stand, NordPass is reliable, but a bit too plain.
 Should you be able to make do without the security dashboard, we can wholeheartedly recommend NordPass.

 What is NordPass?

-NordPass is a password manager available both as a browser extension for Chrome, Firefox, Opera and Edge and as a mobile version for Android and iOS.
+NordPass is a password manager available both as a browser extension for Chrome, Firefox, Opera, and Edge and as a mobile version for Android and iOS.
 It enables you to manage your passwords and logins, as well as other sensitive data like credit cards and secure notes, in an encrypted and secure manner.
-NordPass was developed by the developers of NordVPN, which is one of the best VPN services on the market.
+NordPass was developed by the creators of NordVPN, one of the best VPN services on the market.

 How does NordPass work?

-NordPass creates, stores and manages all your passwords in encrypted form.
+NordPass creates, stores, and manages all of your passwords in encrypted form.
 Access to your passwords (and other data including credit cards and secure notes) is provided by a master password.
-It is the only password you need to remember from now on.
+After setting up your digital 'vault', the master password is the only password you'll need to remember.

 How secure is NordPass?

 NordPass is very secure.
-Your data is encrypted using the AES 256-bit standard.
-You can also protect your account with two factor authentication.
-However, the best password manager is only as good as your master password, so choose it carefully.
+All data is encrypted using AES 256.
+You can also add further protection to your account by activating two-factor authentication.
+However, it's important to remember that the best password manager is only as good as your master password, so select it carefully.

 How We Test

-The NordPass browser extension has been tested on Google Chrome, the mobile application on an Android device (version 9 PKQ1).
+The NordPass browser extension was tested in Google Chrome, whereas its mobile application was assessed on an Android device (version 9 PKQ1).